bcdev/jzarr/docs/tutorial.rst

 .. literalinclude:: ./examples/output/Tutorial_example_2.txt

-| The output displays that the data is written (with an offset of [1, 1]) to the center of the array.
+The output displays that the data written before (written with an offset of [1, 1]) is surrounded by the fill value :code:`-9999`.
-| The written data is surrounded by a :code:`-9999` value border which is the fill value defined above.

 .. note::